derekm1215/terraform-getting-started/terraform-getting-started.md

 docker_container.nginx
 docker_image.nginx
 ```
-When you use a [local backend](https://developer.hashicorp.com/terraform/language/settings/backends/local), the state information is stored in the `terraform.tfstate` file.
+When using a [local backend](https://developer.hashicorp.com/terraform/language/settings/backends/local), the `terraform.tfstate` file stores the state information.
 Open the `terraform.tfstate` file to see its contents.
 We do not advise editing the state directly except in rare circumstances.
-We always recommend using the Terraform CLI for any [state manipulation](https://developer.hashicorp.com/terraform/cli/state).
+We recommend using the Terraform CLI for any [state manipulation](https://developer.hashicorp.com/terraform/cli/state).

 ## Verify the Container is Accessible

 Confirm the container is accessible on port 80 using the `curl` command.
-The default HTML used by NGINX will be displayed.
+The output displays the default HTML used by NGINX.

 ```shell
 $ curl localhost